Three ways to invest in Thrivent funds

 Standard deviation is a statistical measure of volatility.
 The higher the standard deviation, the riskier an investment is considered to be.
 The chart below shows the returns and standard deviation of returns over a recent period for five different Morningstar Target Risk Indexes that represent various levels of diversification (with a mix of assets that may include stocks, bonds and other types of investments).
 The baseline is represented by the S&P 500, which shows an annualized return higher than any of the sub-indexes—and a higher standard deviation.
 All five indexes had lower standard deviations than the S&P 500.

 This Fund typically invests in more than a dozen different asset groups.
 The largest group is domestic large-cap stocks, which typically accounts for over a third of the Fund’s total assets.
 The Fund also invests in several other equity groups, including international, small-cap and mid-cap.
-Bonds and other debt instruments make up the balance of portfolio assets, led by securitized debt, investment grade credit, short-term bonds and cash and government bonds.
-Other bond instruments include high yield bonds, floating rate bank loans and international debt.
+Bonds and other debt instruments make up the balance of portfolio assets, led by U.S. government bonds, securitized debt, investment grade corporates and cash.
+Other bond instruments include leveraged loans, international government bonds and flexible income.

 The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invests primarily in mid-cap stocks.
 Although the more conservative portfolios would tend to have lower potential returns over the long term, their losses tend to be more modest and less frequent than the more aggressive investments, and they tend to have lower volatility.